TheData-Guy/Hadoop/README.md

 - The Big Data Market size was valued at USD 162.6 billion in 2021 and is projected to grow 273.4 USD billion by 2026, at a Compound Annual Growth Rate (CAGR) of 11.0% during the forecast period.

      ![](https://www.marketsandmarkets.com/Images/big-data-market.jpg)

+As the market for Big Data grows there will be a rising need for Big Data technologies.
+Hadoop forms the base of many big data technologies.
+The new technologies like Apache Spark and Flink work well over Hadoop.
+As it is an in-demand big data technology, there is a need to master Hadoop.
+As the requirements for Hadoop professionals are increasing, this makes it a must to learn technology.